JoachimSchneider/MicroEmacs/ue500/vms/Readme.txt

 Of course it is possible to do a system-wide install of MicroEMACS in a similar way.
-Then create and populate directories like QDATA:[BIN] and QDATA:[LIB.UECMD] and place commands like
+Then create and populate directories like QDATA:[BIN] and QDATA:[LIB.UECMD] set the permissions so that all users are able to execute MicroEMACS and read the command files and place commands like

   $ me :== $ QDATA:[BIN]MEANSI.EXE
   or
   $ me :== $ QDATA:[BIN]MESMG.EXE

-into SYS$MANAGER:SYLOGIN and
+into SYS$MANAGER:SYLOGIN.COM and

   $ def /SYSTEM MICROEMACS$LIB   QDATA:[LIB.UECMD]

-into SYS$MANAGER:SYSTARTUP_VMS.COM
+into SYS$MANAGER:SYSTARTUP_VMS.COM.